Juniper/ansible-junos-stdlib/README.md

 Since Ansible version >= 2.1, Ansible also natively includes [core modules for Junos](http://docs.ansible.com/ansible/list_of_network_modules.html#junos).
 The Junos modules included in Ansible core have names which begin with the prefix `junos_`.
-The Junos modules included in this Juniper.device collection have names which begin with the prefix `juniper_junos_`.
+The Junos modules included in this Juniper.device collection have names startinng with module types.
 These two sets of Junos modules can coexist on the same Ansible control machine, and an Ansible play may invoke a module from either (or both) sets.
 Juniper Networks recommends using the modules in this collection when writing new playbooks that manage Junos devices.